Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Upper Bounds

-The second inequality is obtained by the ballot theorem (Proposition \ref{thm_ballot}) and a Chernoff bound on $\ovS_{j+1}(0) - \ovS_{j}(0)$.
-Note that the assumptions $y\geq 0$ and $y=\oo(t)$ are needed here.
+where \eqref{lambdazero_2} is used in the first inequality, \eqref{lambdazero_3} in the second, as well as the values of $\ovS_{j}(0)$ on the event $\mathscr{B}_{j}(x)$ and a Chernoff bound on $\ovS_{j+1}(0) - \ovS_{j}(0)$ in the third.
 We could have used a Gaussian estimate for $\ovS_{j+1}(0) - \ovS_{j}(0)$.
 However, as it will be clear below, the convergence of the sum is ensured as long as the probability for the increment is $\ll e^{-(2+\delta) w}$ for some $\delta>0$.
 We choose $\delta=200$.
 This highlights the similarities with the proof of Lemma \ref{lem: fluct}, where Gaussian estimates are not available.

-Thus, the sum of the lemma becomes
+We split the estimate of Equation \eqref{eqn: Bj} into two cases.
+The estimate for $r<j\leq t/\log t$ is simpler, as no ballot theorem is needed.
+We trivially have